The Best Nike Running Shoes for Kids

 Find a pair of kids' running shoes to keep their feet comfy and supported as they run, jump and play.

 For kids, being active is about playing, exploring and having fun.
-It’s also important for a child’s health and development.
-The World Health Organization recommends that kids and adolescents ages 5 to 17 average about 60 minutes per day of moderate-to-vigorous aerobic physical activity.
-That activity can come in many forms — from unstructured, free-time play to family walks or bike rides to organized team sports.
+It's also important for a child's health and development.
+The World Health Organisation recommends that kids and adolescents ages 5 to 17 average about 60 minutes per day of moderate-to-vigorous aerobic physical activity.
+That activity can come in many forms—from unstructured, free-time play to family walks or bike rides to organised team sports.

-According to the Centers for Disease Control and Prevention, there are many ways to incorporate active play and to influence a child’s attitude and behaviors around physical activity, including:
+According to the Centres for Disease Control and Prevention, there are many ways to incorporate active play and to influence a child's attitude and behaviours around physical activity, including:

 - Making it fun by leaning into activities that the child enjoys